-Cancer surgeons have long recognized the challenge of achieving negative margins while preserving healthy tissue during surgery.
-Traditional intraoperative imaging modalities do not deliver the resolution to visualize microscopic features associated with cellular-level disease.
-And it’s several days or weeks before pathology reports on margin status are available.
-If histopathology shows positive margins, patients must typically return for another procedure due to cancer left behind.
+Cancer surgeons have long recognized the challenge of achieving clean margins while preserving healthy tissue during surgery.
+Traditional intraoperative imaging does not have the resolution to see microscopic features associated with cellular-level disease, like DCIS.2 And it’s several days or weeks before pathology reports on margin status are available.
+If pathology shows positive margins, patients must typically return for another procedure due to cancer left behind.

 Perimeter’s OCT technology delivers the clinical edge healthcare providers need to improve patient satisfaction and offer the most advanced care.

 The S-Series OCT has 510(k) clearance under a general indication and has not been evaluated by FDA specifically for use in breast tissue, breast cancer, other types of cancer, margin evaluation, and reducing re-excision rates.
 The safety and effectiveness of these uses has not been established.
 More information here.